-No 'what if' or 'crystal ball' opinion can be an excuse for bad or non existant planning that leads to a debacle.
-The so-called new tactics developed as a result of the raid were known beforehand.
+No 'what if' or 'crystal ball' opinion can be an excuse for a rekindled bad plan that leads to a debacle.
+No excuse can be made for bypassing the Joint Intelligence Committee who had

-The planning for D-Day was already well underway, including specialist tanks, supporting fire and Mulberry harbours.
-If the raid itself reminds one of the situation at Omaha beach '44 they should not be compaired which each other.
+The planning for D-Day was already being formed.
+The need for specialist tanks, air superiority, flank protection, supporting fire and Mulberry harbours were already being concocted in the minds of the 'Boffins'.
+If the Dieppe raid reminds one of the calamity at Omaha beach '44, I find that they should not be compaired which each other.

 The mind boggles at the decision to send in infantry that were only trained in the rolling English countryside and tank crews that had only trained on firm sandy beaches.

-How could any accurate after action reports be made when the majority of the participants were either dead, POW's or too dazed to recall.
+How could any accurate after action reports be made when the area was shrouded in smoke, with all actual participants either dead, POW's or too dazed to recall.

-It was the experience of amphibious operations in other theaters that refined the meticolous D-Day planning and not the unnecessary carnage of Dieppe.
+It was the experience from amphibious operations in other theaters and the minds of thinking men that became the foundation for the meticolous D-Day planning and not the unnecessary carnage of Op Jubilee.

 As one officer put it: "Nothing was learnt at Dieppe, exept how not to do it".